 About Dr. Meghan Harper

-Meghan Harper, Ph.D is an Associate Professor at Kent State University in Kent, Ohio.
-Dr. Harper serves as the Coordinator of the School Library program in the School of Library and Information Science and currently teaches four courses in the area of Youth Services in the School of Library and Information Science.
+Meghan Harper, Ph.D is a Professor at Kent State University in Kent, Ohio.
+Dr. Harper serves as the Coordinator of the School Library program in the School of Information and currently teaches four courses in the area of Youth Services in the School of Information.
 Dr. Harper is co-director of the Virginia Hamilton Multicultural Literature Conference, the longest running national conference of its kind.

 Dr. Harper lives with her children in Akron, Ohio.